TobiaRigon/PromptPack/README.md

 - All preview and configuration windows inherit the custom icon (`promptpack.ico`), if available.
 - The "Select Files to Include" window uses a dark background when the dark theme is enabled.
 - To avoid slowdowns, preview stops gathering content after the selected token limit.
 Export files are split when they exceed this limit.
+- A clipboard button lets you quickly copy the preview text.
+- A counter displays remaining tokens while selecting files.

 ## License